dmpe/brussels_playboo/readme.md

 - Azure Function CLI <https://github.com/Azure/azure-functions-core-tools>
 - Azure Storage resource
 - Azure Function resource - will be created using Az CLI
+- Sendgrid API key (free for 100 emails/day)

 1. Fork this repo
 2. In `__init__.py` adjust `send_us_playbook_url` parameters for your emails, and sendgrid api key.
 2.2.
-Generate Sendgrid key if you need it (you will if using sendgrid SaaS)
+Generate Sendgrid key if you need it (you will, if using sendgrid SaaS)
 3. Setup azure account

 ```shell